 institution, delivering scientific and engineering solutions for the most crucial and complex problems in spacetime physics.
 Our primary mission is the development of time-warped field theory, its application and ensuring the ongoing development

 of time reactor system design concepts and capabilities.
 The Anderson Institute emphasizes global community responsibility, effective operational safeguards and security, and environmental leadership, while outstanding innovation remains the foundation

 of the Institute.
 In addition to supporting the Institute's core mission, our work advances research and development in the medical, computer science, bioscience, space exploration and physics disciplines.".
 Anybody who is interested in studying

 the nature of Time and the possibility of time travel will enjoy visiting the Anderson Institute's web site.
 The AOAS Group salute Anderson for his open mind and for his search for what is hidden.

-IMPOSSIBLE PHOTOGRAPHS: Living within the ephemeral core of modern Western photography are a set of items which cannot possibly exist.
+IMPOSSIBLE PHOTOGRAPHS: Living within the ephemeral core of modern Western culture are a set of items which cannot possibly exist.
 Photographs taken of men and women and sometimes children possessed of clothing or objects that belong only in

 a very different time zone.
 Where did these people come from?
 Where did they go to?
-That these images have been produced without guile or trickery is a perfectly reasonable response but that they have been found and believed cannot be denied.
+That these images have been produced with guile or trickery is a perfectly reasonable response but that they have been found and believed cannot be denied.